You are here

 Make sure you don’t transport boxes, bags, purses, bottles, or other items from an infested house to a non-infested house.
 This may require changing clothes and shoes each time after working in infested areas.
 Treat all houses with pesticides at the same time.

-Also, make sure the nest boxes are sprayed, including the corners and all cracks, crevices, and bed bug hiding places.
+Additionally, ensure that the nest boxes are sprayed, including the corners and all cracks, crevices, and bed bug hiding places.
 Bed bugs aren’t out in the open—they’re in cracks and crevices, and those places need to be sprayed thoroughly.
 Since the eggs may not always be killed during treatment, spraying will probably need to be repeated after approximately 2 weeks (see label for instructions).
 As far as is known, these non-pyrethroid pesticides should kill the bed bugs.

 HEAT may be used to kill bed bugs when there are no chickens in the facility.
 Sustained heating of the houses to 130°F for a few hours should kill all the bed bugs and their eggs.
-You could call around to some of the pest control companies and see whether any of them have the heat equipment and expertise necessary to do this.
+You could call around to some pest control companies to see whether any of them have the heat equipment and expertise necessary to do this.
 If heat treatments are used, it’s a good idea to use residual insecticides outside the building as a perimeter spray to kill any bugs trying to escape.

 How can I keep from spreading them to my home?

 Keeping bed bugs out of your house can be a daunting task, especially if you travel a lot, have frequent guests, or, in this case, have them where you work.
-Bed bugs may enter your home on or in all sorts of items such as on used furniture or items purchased at second-hand stores or garage sales, so those items need to be disinfected (more precisely, “dis-insected”) before bringing them inside.
+Bed bugs may enter your home on or in all sorts of items, such as used furniture or items purchased at second-hand stores or garage sales, so those items need to be disinfected (more precisely, “dis-insected”) before bringing them inside.
 Purses, bags, or boxes placed inside an infested chicken house—no matter how briefly—can easily become infested and carried back to your house.

 First of all, after being inside an infested chicken house, be sure to change clothes and wash your clothing in hot water and dry it on high heat, if possible.
 Alternatively, you may place clothing directly in the dryer on high heat.
 Any items brought into the home from the affected poultry facility should be thoroughly inspected for evidence of bed bugs.